 - Financial Plan – finally, the financial plan answers questions including the following:

-- How will your medical supply business make money?
+- How much does a medical supply business make?/li>

 - What are your projected sales and expenses for the next five years?